Ein Bild von Köln bei Nacht, von Nikolay Kovalenko auf Unsplash.

 Civan Erbay, Sophie Török und Emre Resuloğlu

-When we decided to sign up for the Hackathon, the idea of combining our passion for both archaeology and video gaming was one of the decicive factors.
-The process of gamification was the most interesting one.
-We were confronted with the question whether a game that realistically emulates archaeological field work is entertaining by itself, or if it requires further elements in order to keep the attention of a player.
+When we decided to sign up for the Hackathon, the idea of combining our passion for both archaeology and video gaming was one of the decisive factors.
+The gamification process was the most interesting.
+We were confronted with the question of whether a game that realistically emulates archaeological fieldwork is entertaining on its own or if it requires additional elements to keep a player’s attention.

 In most video games related to archaeology, there is a most common cliché-type factor, where the player finds some artifact which is basically lying around and can be simply picked up.
 Sometimes, artifacts are hidden behind puzzles, some of which are part of some ancient machinery.
 Upon picking up artifacts, entire buildings tend to start falling apart, as part of some ancient process, installed to „protect“ the artifact.
 Even the theme that artifacts or archeological sites are “cursed” in some way is widely spread in video games.

-This way of dealing with artifacts has a interesting shift of attention, as it puts the importance on a sole artifact, whereas „real“ archaeologists would be more interested in the archeological site in its entirety.
+This way of dealing with artefacts has an interesting shift in attention, as it places importance on a single artefact, whereas „real“ archaeologists would be more interested in the archaeological site as a whole.
 An archaeologist would usually look at the complete site to gain information on the way a society lived, the technologies they applied (e.g. for building) and what cultural characteristics (used in the sense of an archaeological culture) they bear in order to make cross-references to other societies and gain scientific insight on the past, rather than picking up a “magical” or “cursed” treasure and then making a run for it.

-What does this reveal about the way archaeology is seen or set forth in a narrational perspective in video games?
-We think it perpetuates the belief that in order for archaeology to be interesting or fun, it needs to have to do with metaphysical entities or magical mysteries to be uncovered.
+What does this reveal about the way archaeology is seen or outlined in a narrational perspective in video games?
+We think it perpetuates the belief that, for archaeology to be interesting or fun, it needs to involve metaphysical entities or magical mysteries to be uncovered.
 Why else would there be a necessity to have these things that do not represent reality?

-In the end, there are many individuals working in scientific fields within archaeology – enjoying their work without the necessity to invoke associations to mysteries or magic.
-Must we induce from this that archaeologists are never having fun at their work or must we induce that archaeology can be fun without mysteries and magic?
+In the end, many individuals work in scientific fields within archaeology – enjoying their work without the need to invoke associations with mysteries or magic.
+Must we conclude from this that archaeologists never have fun at their work, or must we conclude that archaeology can be fun without mysteries and magic?

-In our attempt, we assumed the latter and tried to represent archaeological fieldwork and “gamificate” it.
-While many elements that were intended to be used could not yet be implemented due to time constraints (photo boards, taking pictures, a budget system, picking a team of archaeologists with specific skills and backgrounds influencing game decisions, a more ellaborate choice of tools, leveling- and experience-system…) the ones we were able to implement work quite well.
+In our attempt, we assumed the latter and tried to represent archaeological fieldwork and “gamify” it.
+While many elements that were intended to be used could not yet be implemented due to time constraints (photo boards, taking pictures, a budget system, picking a team of archaeologists with specific skills and backgrounds influencing game decisions, a more elaborate choice of tools, levelling, and experience system), the ones we were able to implement work quite well.

-With the time we had, we especially focused on dialogues teaching the players about archaeological fieldwork and the importance of the decision making processes.
-Since non-archaeologists wouldn’t be able to know these processes, there are many advisors providing additional information if required.
-We also managed to implement an amusing minigame on feature excavation, and included some funny dialogues and amusing „negative consequences“ when wrong choices are made – after all, the purpose of our game is to be both educational and entertaining!
-This shows that archaeology games can be realistic, informative and exciting, all at the same time.
+With the time we had, we especially focused on dialogue, teaching the players about archaeological fieldwork and the importance of the decision-making processes.
+Since non-archaeologists wouldn’t be able to understand these processes, many advisors provide additional information as required.
+We also managed to implement an amusing minigame for feature excavation and included some funny dialogues and amusing „negative consequences“ when wrong choices are made.
+After all, the purpose of our game is to be both educational and entertaining!
+This shows that archaeology games can be realistic, informative, and exciting at the same time.

 Gruppe 2: DigUp!